aperauch/VMC-on-AWS-App-Portal/README.md

-# VMC Lab Portal
+# VMC Portal

 ## Overview
-The EUC Lab Portal is a self-service web application designed to help with administration and management of lab resources.
+The VMC Portal is a self-service web application designed to help with administration and management of VMC on AWS resources.
 The Portal currently integrates with VMC, NSX-T, and NS1 for DNS management.
-It can be used to provision a public IP address, DNS, and public network access any VM workload hosted in the lab SDDC
+It can be used to provision a public IP address, DNS, and public network access any VM workload hosted in the SDDC

 ## Getting Started
 ### Simple Tutorial